devnull-cz/c-prog-lang/modules/static-functions-and-variables.md

 - static variables: retain value across function calls.
 That is, the initialization of a static variable within a function is done only once.
 - yes, the word `static` is overloaded in C

+:wrench: take the binary tree implementation and use the `static` keyword where it makes sense.